Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 <!-- ------------------------ -->
 ## Review Source Account
-Duration: 2

 Our scripts in the previous step has created a production like snowflake environment for us.
 Here's a list of objects you just created when you ran those scripts:
 - Users & Roles
 - RBAC Hierarchy
 - Databases
 - Compute warehouses
-- Data copied from the snowflake_sample_data share.
+- Data copied from the snowflake_sample_data share
-- Direct data shares.
+- Direct data shares
-- Dynamic data masking policies.
+- Dynamic data masking policies
-- Row access policy.
+- Row access policy
-- Object tags.
+- Object tags

 Phew!
 That's quite a list here's what all of this looks like in a picture: